-I sat in my usual fashion, feet slung across the top of the office desk, my torso pressing back in an old wheeled executive chair barely able to keep me from pitching all the way over backward--which I had indeed done, on a number of occasions-- though it hardly mattered anymore.
+I sat in my usual fashion, feet thrown across the top of the office desk, torso pressing back hard in an old wheeled executive chair, teetering, barely able to keep me from pitching all the way over backward--which I had now done on any number of occasions-- though it hardly mattered anymore.
 There was no one around to witness the comic scene, no one to laugh.
 When I did go over, all the way, no startled reaction was discernable from me.
 I just went with the motion, relaxed and composed.
 Then I'd pick myself up and assume the precarious posture again.

 The phone cord was stretched taut, running between my crossed feet then the length of my body to a dirty receiver I pressed tightly to my ear.
 The pull of the cord countered the backward force almost perfectly.
 I stretched out a bit more and felt the weight vacating the front legs of the chair entirely.
 I was balanced then, teetering on two rear castered wheels.
 I liked finding that balance spot, the fuzzy zone between stability and catastrophe.